P-p-H-d/mlib/README.md

 ##### `size_t m_core_hash (const void *str, size_t length)`

-Compute the hash of the binary representation of the data pointer by `str` of length `length`. `str` shall be aligned to `min(length, 8)`.
+Compute the hash of the binary representation of the data pointed by `str` of length `length`. `str` shall be aligned to `min(length, 8)`.

 #### OPERATORS Functions